sha8e/RAT-via-Telegram/README.md

 - Download any file locally from the target PC in the background.
 - Upload local files on to the target PC.
 Send your image, pdf, exe or anything as `file` to the Telegram bot.
 - Screenshots of the target PC.
+- Play YouTube videos on the target PC.
 - Execute any file on the target PC.
 - [WIP] Self-Destruct RAT on the target PC.
 - [WIP] Take snapshots from the webcam (if attached).